-Our earnings yield is slightly different and is in line with what Joel Greenblatt uses.
-As numerator, we use Operating income aka EBIT.
+Our earnings yield is slightly different and aligns with what Joel Greenblatt uses.
+As numerators, we use Operating income, aka EBIT.
 As Joel explains:

 As denominator, we use Enterprise Value (EV) as it takes into account both the price paid for an equity stake in the business as well as the debt financing used to help generate operating earnings.

 We calculate the Earnings Yield as follows: